 Don’t have the budget for a tablet?

-The bring your device to work (BYOD)trend has taken the business world by storm and gives your workforce the ability to access mobile devices for a smaller (or even zero) upfront cost.
+However, keep in mind that the bring your device to work (BYOD)trend has taken the business world by storm and gives your workforce the ability to access mobile devices for a smaller (or even zero) upfront cost.

 It also allows you to remove the risk associated with a mobile strategy, as you don’t have any costs – so you can afford to experiment with the idea before committing to buying devices.